• Skip to main content

 Function generator is vital equipment for an engineer, professional, hobbyists, or someone who reached above “beginner level” in electronics.

 Function generator is an expensive piece of equipment which costs thousands, and not all can afford one.
-In this article we will learn how to make a cost efficient alternative which does basic functions of a function generator.
+In this article I have explained how to make a cost efficient alternative which does basic functions of a function generator.

 In this article we are going to utilize three commonly used gadgets: an Android Smartphone, a Bluetooth audio receiver and an amplifier.